AdamDHines/LENS/README.md

 LENS performs VPR with the SynSense [SPECK<sup>TM</sup>](https://www.synsense.ai/products/speck-2/) development kits, featuring a combination of a dynamic vision sensor and neuromorphic System-on-Chip processor for real-time, energy-efficient localization.

 LENS can also be used with conventional CPU, GPU, and Apple Silicon (MPS) devices to perform event-based VPR thanks to the [Sinabs](https://sinabs.readthedocs.io/en/v2.0.0/) spiking network architecture.

+_For more information, please visit the [LENS Documentation](https://lens-vpr.readthedocs.io/en/latest/)_.

 ## Getting started
 For reproducibility and simplicity, we use [pixi](https://prefix.dev/) for package management and installation.
 If not already installed, please run the following command in your terminal: